rub3nlh/tropipay-api-doc/docs/3 - Api-V2/AuthenticationAndIntegration.md

 While similar in concept, a valid JWT would actually be far more difficult to forge.
 Someone with enough skill can create a convincing driver’s license, but without the private key it could take a modern computer years to brute force a valid JWT signature.
 Tokens should also have an expiration.
 While configurable, a solid default is one hour.
 This means a client would need to request a new token every 60 minutes if it needs to make a new request to your API server.
 This is an extra layer of security in case your token is compromised.
 Who knows?
 Maybe there’s a quantum computer out there that can recreate the signature within a couple hours.

-Now that you understand the basics of the OAuth 2.0 client credentials flow works, let’s build a Node API that uses Client Credentials and Okta.
+Now that you understand the basics of the OAuth 2.0 client credentials flow works, let’s let's create a complete example that contemplates the entire flow .